SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

 ### Enhance the Entity Model to Store Key Purchase Order Information

-In SAP Business Application Studio, enhance the SAP Cloud Application Programming Model entity models in the file [*/db/poetrySlamManagerModel.cds*](../../../tree/main-multi-tenant/db/poetrySlamManagerModel.cds) by elements to store purchase order key information, which makes it possible to associate poetry slams to purchase orders in the remote ERP systems.
+In SAP Business Application Studio, enhance the SAP Cloud Application Programming Model entity models in the file [*/db/poetrySlamManagerModel.cds*](../../../tree/main-multi-tenant/db/poetrySlamManagerModel.cds) with elements to store purchase order key information, which makes it possible to associate poetry slams to purchase orders in the remote ERP systems.

-1. Enhance the entity *PoetrySlams* by the following elements:
+1. Enhance the entity *PoetrySlams* with the following elements:
     ```javascript
     purchaseOrderID       : String;
     purchaseOrderObjectID : String;